 |Structure the RFT to support easy comparison of offers

 |Submit a conforming bid first, then other options you might have

 |Adopt a rigorous and objective evaluation

 |Resource the implementation with a solid team

 |Manage the contract in line with agreed KPIs

 So that covers Part Three.
 ‘After the Honeymoon’.

 There is so much more I would love to share with you, but time and space is against us.
 So what I’ll do instead; is to share some specific materials from our books to give you more detail on the topic.

 I hope you find this information of value.

 Feel free to let me know what tips you would like to hear about in our next Bulletin.
-Just send your requests to my PA Nova.
+Just send your requests to my PA Rose.